 A positive HCV RNA blood test after six months means that you have a chronic hepatitis C infection.
 You’ll need treatment to prevent the virus from damaging your liver.

 The main treatment uses antiviral drugs to clear the virus from your bloodstream.
-New antiviral drugs can cure more than of people with chronic hepatitis C.
+New antiviral drugs can cure more than

 Your doctor will choose an antiviral drug or combination of drugs based on the amount of liver damage you have, what treatments you’ve had in the past, and what hepatitis C genotype you have.
 There are six genotypes.
 Each genotype responds to certain medications.